rodyonraskolnikov/Excel_Projects-Data_Analytics/README.md

 # Excel Data Analytics Projects

-Welcome to the Excel Data Analytics Projects repository!
+Welcome to my [Excel Data Analytics Projects repository!](https://github.com/rodyonraskolnikov/Excel_Projects-Data_Analytics).
 This collection highlights two advanced Excel projects designed to provide actionable insights into the data analytics job market.
 By leveraging a range of Excel tools and techniques, these projects deliver interactive dashboards and dynamic analyses to assist job seekers, career changers, and industry professionals.

 ### Project Highlights